rachelmcallister1/SQL-Employee-Tracker/README.md

 # SQL-Employee-Tracker

 ## Description
+This is a command-line application created to manage a company's employee database.

+## Technologies Used
+Node.js, Inquirer, and MySQL.

 ## User Story
-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+As A business owner, I want to be able to view and manage the departments, roles, and employees in my company, so that I can organize and plan my business.

 ## Acceptance Criteria
 1. GIVEN a command-line application that accepts user input